Skip to content

 APV-201 An explicit applicability-override path is used, either embedded or via the canonical override registry. warning

-APV-202 Applicability is backed only by partial mappings. warning
+APV-202 Applicability is backed only by partial mappings. diagnostic

 APV-203 Compiled applicability differs from currently committed applicability metadata. warning